dbrkv/klugekatze.github.io/content/posts/passing-ckad-exam-in-2021.md

 ![Certified Kubernetes Application Developer](/assets/passing-ckad-exam-in-2021-banner.png)

-Yesterday I took Certified Kubernetes Application Developer (CKAD) exam by the Cloud Native Computing Foundation (CNCF).
+Yesterday I passed Certified Kubernetes Application Developer (CKAD) exam by the Cloud Native Computing Foundation (CNCF).
 Passing the exam in 2021 is not more different than in any other year I guess.

 The exam is not difficult, especially if you have practical experience with Kubernetes.
 In this post, I share what and how I did.